Canadian Community Health Survey - Annual Component (CCHS)

-The CCHS has three content components: the common content, the optional content and the rapid response content.
+The CCHS has three content components: the common content (core and theme), the optional content and the rapid response content.
 The common content is collected from all survey respondents.
 Some modules are collected every year and remain relatively unchanged over several years.
 Other common modules are collected for one or two years and rotate every two or four years.
-The optional content fulfils the need for data at the health region level.
-This content, while often harmonized across the province, is unique to each region or province and may vary from year to year.
+The optional content fulfils the unique data needs of each province or territory and may vary from year to year.
 The rapid response component is offered to organizations interested in national estimates on an emerging or specific issue related to the population's health.
-The rapid response content may be included in the survey in each collection period, that is, in every two month period.
-The data will be released shortly after the collection period via data availability announcement in the Daily.
+Provincial estimates may also be yielded from a rapid response however they may be of limited quality.
+The rapid response content may be included in the survey in each collection period, that is, in every three month period.
+The data will be released about six months after the collection period via an announcement in The Daily.

 This is a sample survey with a cross-sectional design.